cpjobling/eg-151-textbook/eg_151/labs/lab02/index.md

 }
 ```

 The argument of the `digitalRead() `operation, 2, is part of the
 "shorthand" used by Arduino programmers to designate a particular port
 pin.
 It has the advantage of being consistent over a wide range of
 boards in the Arduino family.

 Add the two push button switches to the plug-in breadboard, using
-pin-to-pin leads.
+pin-to-pin leads ans shown in {numref}`fig:ex2:3`.
 Take great care when mounting the switches on the
 breadboard, to orient them correctly, and to avoid bending the little
 tabs!